 This indicator uses a measurement called snow water equivalent to determine trends in snowpack.
 Snow water equivalent is the amount of water contained within the snowpack at a particular location.
 It can be thought of as the depth of water that would result if the entire snowpack were to melt.

-The U.S. Department of Agriculture and other collaborators have measured snowpack since the 1930s.
+The U.S. Department of Agriculture and other collaborators have measured snowpack since the early 1900s.
 In the early years of data collection, researchers measured snow water equivalent manually, but since 1980, measurements at some locations have been collected with automated instruments.
-This indicator is based on data from approximately 800 permanent research sites in the western United States and Canada.
+This indicator is based on data from approximately 700 permanent measurement sites in the western United States.
 The indicator shows long-term rates of change for the month of April, which could reflect changes in winter snowfall as well as the timing of spring snowmelt.

 EPA selected 1955 as a starting point for this analysis because many measurement sites in the Southwest were established in the early 1950s.
 Natural variability in the Earth's climate means that snowpack trends may vary slightly when measured over different time periods.
 For example, the period from 1945 to 1955 was unusually snowy in the Northwest, so if this indicator were to start in 1945 or 1950, the Northwest would appear to show larger decreases over time.
 However, the general direction of the trend is the same regardless of the start date.

 Although most parts of the West have seen reductions in snowpack―consistent with overall warming trends shown in the U.S. and Global Temperature indicator―snowfall trends may be partially influenced by non-climatic factors such as observation methods, land-use changes, and forest canopy changes.

 Data for this indicator came from the U.S. Department of Agriculture's Natural Resources Conservation Service Water and Climate Center and the California Department of Water Resources.
 The map was constructed using methods described by Mote et al. (2005).